He who has a why to live can bear almost any how.

 You become prone to bad habits.
 Health neglected.
 Relationships broke down.
-Career prospect out of the window.
+Career prospects are out the window.

 So we can agree on the necessity of having a why.

-But what if you have no clue about your life purpose and don’t know where to begin?
+But what if you have no clue about your life’s purpose and don’t know where to begin?